Oregon's Unusual Fruit

 In order to find what is Oregon's most truly important fruit, we need to travel back in time.
 I grew up in Eugene, Oregon; a beautiful city surrounded by farmland at the southern end of the lush Willamette Valley.
 In the old days, one of Eugene's major thoroughfares (known as “River Road” because it followed the Western bank of the Willamette River) was a country lane bounded by hundreds of acres of fruit trees.
 Apples and pears were of course present, but the cash crop at the time was prunes.

-The father of a good friend of mine actually built a prune-processing facility that dried most of the area’s prunes in a gas-powered oven.
+The father of a good friend of mine actually built a prune-processing facility that dried most of the area’s prunes in a gas-fired oven.
 Trays of prunes would be slid onto racks, and then those racks of prunes would be rolled into the long, narrow dryer on train tracks.
 The doors at either end would be closed, and the heat would be turned on for days to dry the prunes and dehydrate them for packaging and shipping.

 Nowadays, there is no evidence that such a massive fruit growing, drying, and packing operation even existed.
 River Road is a major four-lane urban street with commercial and residential developments all around, and the former site of the dryer is now low-income housing.
 So prunes, though once important, don't have the staying power to be closely associated with Oregon.